MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 2.  **Trust Establishment** – the new connector creates a self-signed cert and registers to the cloud service.

-3.  **Authentication of the admin** – during installation, the user must provide admin credentials to complete the Connector installation.
+3.  **Authentication of the admin** – during installation, the user must provide admin credentials to complete the connector installation.

 > [!NOTE]
-> The Connector installation logs can be found in the %TEMP% folder and can help provide additional information on what is causing an installation failure.
+> The connector installation logs can be found in the %TEMP% folder and can help provide additional information on what is causing an installation failure.

-## Verify connectivity to the Cloud Application Proxy service and Microsoft Login page
+## Verify connectivity to the Cloud application proxy service and Microsoft Login page

-**Objective:** Verify that the connector machine can connect to the Application Proxy registration endpoint as well as Microsoft login page.
+**Objective:** Verify that the connector machine can connect to the application proxy registration endpoint as well as Microsoft login page.

 1. On the connector server, run a port test by using [telnet](/windows-server/administration/windows-commands/telnet) or other port testing tool to verify that ports 443 and 80 are open.